goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 In the :ref:`started-getting` chapter you learned how to install BlueBream and create a new project using the ``bluebream`` project template.
-In this chapter, can learn creating a simple ticket collector application.
+In this tutorial, you can learn creating a simple ticket collector application.
 This will help you to familiarize more concepts in BlueBream.

-These are the important user stories:

-1. Individual small ticket collector for each project.
-Many collectors can be added to one running BlueBream.
+Here is the user stories for the ticket collector application:

-2. Any number of tickets can be added to one collector.
+1. Any number of tickets can be added to one collector.

-3. Each ticket will be added with a description and one initial comment.
+2. Each ticket will be added with a description and one initial comment.

-4. Additional comments can be added to tickets.
+3. Additional comments can be added to tickets.

+This is the first part of the tutorial.
+After completing this chapter, you should be able to:

+- Understand the project directory structure
+- Use Buildout and edit Buildout configuration
+- Create content objects and interfaces
+- Use form generation tool (zope.formlib)

 .. _tut1-new-project: